SteffenEger/dldh/index.md

-- **Stylometry & Variation**
+- **Literature: Poetry & Arts**
-   - Field, A. and Tsvetkov, Y., 2019.
-Entity-centric contextual affective analysis.
-ACL 2019
-   - Jhamtani, H., Gangal, V., Hovy, E. and Nyberg, E., 2017.
-Shakespearizing modern language using copy-enriched sequence-to-sequence models.
+   - Zhang and Lapata.
+Chinese Poetry Generation with Recurrent Neural Networks.
+In EMNLP 2014.
+   - Ghazvininejad et al. Hafez: an interactive Poetry Generation System.
+In ACL Demo papers 2017.
+   - Hopkins and Kiela.
+Automatically Generating Rhythmic Verse with Neural Networks.
+In ACL 2017.
+   - Lau et al. DeepSpeare: A joint neural model of poetic language, meter and rhyme.
+In ACL 2018.
+   - Haider and Kuhn.
+Supervised Rhyme Detection with Siamese Recurrent Networks.
+In LaTeCH-CLfL 2018.
    - Fell, M. and Sporleder, C., 2014.
 Lyrics-based analysis and classification of music.
-In Proceedings of COLING 2014, Technical Papers (pp. 620-631).
+COLING 2014, Technical Papers (pp. 620-631).
-   - Mike Kestemont et al. 2019.
-Overview of the cross-domain authorship attribution task at {PAN} 2019.
-In Working Notes CLEF.
-   - Evert et al. Towards a better understanding of Burrows?s Delta in literary authorship attribution.
-In Workshop on Computational Linguistics for Literature (CLfL), 2015.
-   - Faruqui, M. and Pado, S., 2012.
-Towards a model of formal and informal address in english.
-In Proceedings of the 13th EACL.
-   - Kao, J. and Jurafsky, D., 2012.
-A computational analysis of style, affect, and imagery in contemporary poetry.
-In Proceedings of the NAACL-HLT 2012 Workshop on Computational Linguistics for Literature (pp. 8-17).
+   - Manex Agirrezabal, Iñaki Alegria, and Mans Hulden.
+2016.
+Machine learning for metrical analysis of English poetry.
+In Proceedings of COLING
-   - Herbelot, A., 2014.
-The semantics of poetry: A distributional reading.
-Digital Scholarship in the Humanities, 30(4), pp.516-531.
-   - Ousidhoum, N., Lin, Z., Zhang, H., Song, Y. and Yeung, D.Y., 2019.
-Multilingual and Multi-Aspect Hate Speech Analysis. arXiv preprint arXiv:1908.11049.
-   - Ficler, J., & Goldberg, Y. 2017.
-Controlling linguistic style aspects in neural language generation.
-EMNLP Workshop on Stylistic Variation.
-   - Smith, D.A., Cordell, R. and Dillon, E.M., 2013, October.
-Infectious texts: Modeling text reuse in nineteenth-century newspapers.
-In 2013 IEEE International Conference on Big Data (pp. 86-94).
-IEEE
-   - Hovy, D. and Purschke, C., 2018.
-Capturing regional variation with distributed place representations and geographic retrofitting.
-In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (pp. 4383-4394).
-   - Dai, N., Liang, J., Qiu, X. and Huang, X., 2019.
-Style Transformer: Unpaired Text Style Transfer without Disentangled Latent Representation.
-ACL 2019
+   - Alex Estes and Christopher Hench.
+2016.
+Supervised machine learning for hybrid meter.
+CLfL
+   - Folgert Karsdorp, Peter van Kranenburg, and Enrique Manjavacas (2019) Learning Similarity Metrics for Melody Retrieval.
+   - Elgammal, A., Liu, B., Elhoseiny, M. and Mazzone, M., 2017.
+CAN: Creative adversarial networks, generating" art" by learning about styles and deviating from style norms.
+ICCC
+   - Sabatelli, M., Kestemont, M., Daelemans, W. and Geurts, P., 2018.
+Deep transfer learning for art classification problems.
+ECCV